-An interest in a Senior Upper-Tier Regular Interest, other than Senior Upper-Tier Regular Interests whose stated interest is partially or entirely included in their stated redemption prices, that is purchased at a cost (net of accrued interest) greater than its principal amount generally is considered to be purchased at a premium.
+An interest in a Senior Class A Regular Interest, that is purchased at a cost (net of accrued interest) greater than its principal amount generally is considered to be purchased at a premium.
 You may elect under Code Section 171 to amortize such premium under the constant interest method, using the Pricing Speed.
-Such premium is an offset to interest income from an interest in a Guaranteed Exchangeable Certificate, rather than a separate interest deduction.
-In addition, the Committee Report indicates Congress intended that the methods for determining the accrual of market discount described above which are alternatives to accrual on the basis of a constant interest rate also will apply for purposes of amortizing bond premium on obligations such as the Senior Upper-Tier Regular Interests.
+Such premium is an offset to interest income from an interest in a Guaranteed Certificate, rather than a separate interest deduction.
+In addition, the Committee Report indicates Congress intended that the methods for determining the accrual of market discount described above which are alternatives to accrual on the basis of a constant interest rate also will apply for purposes of amortizing bond premium on obligations such as the Senior Class A Regular Interests.
 An election made by you generally would apply to all your debt instruments, unless the election is revoked with the IRS's consent.
 If your election to amortize bond premium was effective as of October 22, 1986, you may choose to have such election apply to obligations issued after September 27, 1985.